-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 703 Bloom 2015 Support Requires the council to adopt rules of court establishing the minimum training and education hours, or alternative recent experience, for an attorney to be appointed as counsel in delinquency proceedings.
-I, IV AB 2195 Achadjian 2014 Support Amends Welfare and Institutions Code section 256 to allow section 601 truancy violations, at the discretion of the referring probation officer, to be referred to the county juvenile traffic court and be heard by a hearing officer, instead of being referred to the juvenile court.
-IV SB 1038 Leno 2014 Support, if amended and funded Removes the cap of 21 years of age by which a court must dismiss a petition against a former ward of the court.
-Does not require the court to have jurisdiction over the former ward at the time of dismissal of a petition.
-Further requires a court to automatically seal the records of minors under specified circumstances and grants limited access to such files without this access constituting "unsealing" of the records.
-IV AB 1006 Yamada 2013 Support Requires the Judicial Council to develop a form petition and instructional materials to be used by persons with juvenile offenses seeking to seal their juvenile records.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1006 Yamada 2013 Support Requires the Judicial Council to develop a form petition and instructional materials to be used by persons with juvenile offenses seeking to seal their juvenile records.
 Requires probation and the courts to ensure that juvenile offenders are provided with the petition and informational materials.
-I, IV AB 1709 Mitchell 2012 Oppose Provides that any minor whose case is being adjudicated in juvenile court for an offense that could be used as a future felony conviction under the "three strikes" law must be provided an opportunity for a jury trial.
+I,IV AB1709 Mitchell 2012 Oppose Provides that any minor whose case is being a djudicated in juvenile court for an offense that could be used as a future felony conviction under the "three strikes" law must be provided an opportunity for a jury trial.
 IV Imposes unreasonable burdens on juvenile courts.
-AB 1547 Beall 2007 Support Authorizes the juvenile court to order the probation department to provide a variety of services to a delinquent ward approaching the age of majority.
-II, IV AB 2496 Steinberg 2002 Oppose, unless amended Requires that the minor, the minor's counsel, and a probation officer personally appear before the court during each periodic review of the minor's detention.
-II, III Will significantly increase length of proceedings; neutral, if amended to achieve goals in more efficient way.
+AB 1547 Beall 2007 Support Authorizes the juvenile court to order the probation department to provide a variety of services to a delinquent ward a pproaching the age of majority.
+II,IV AB 2496 Steinberg 2002 Oppose, unless amended Requires that the minor, the minor's counsel, and a probation officer personally appear before the court during each periodic review of the minor's detention.
+II,III Will significantly increase length of proceedings; neutral, if a mended to a chieve goals in more efficient way.